 If you’re making a spring cleaning list this month, don’t forget your medicine cabinet.
-National Prescription Drug Take Back Day, on April 28, lets people safely dispose of prescriptions to help keep them out of the hands of kids and out of the water we drink.
+National Prescription Drug Take Back Day on Saturday, April 27, lets people safely dispose of prescriptions and help keep harmful drugs away from children, as well as those who might abuse them.

 According to the National Survey on Drug Use and Health, 11.5 million people misused opioid pain relievers in 2016.
 What’s more, about 70 percent of misused opioid prescriptions were obtained, stolen or purchased from a friend or relative.

 An estimated 71,000 children are seen in emergency departments each year because of unintentional medication poisonings.
 Younger children make up the highest statistic.
 More than 80 percent of those visits happened because an unsupervised child found and consumed the medication.

 UnitedHealthcare is sponsoring 52 drug take back sites in eight states, including in Pennsylvania, Florida, Wisconsin and Virginia.
 At the last drug take back event in October, UnitedHealthcare sites removed 4,300 pounds of opioids.